sammysignal/cubiomes/README.md

+*NOTE: This is a fork, you can track the original here*: https://github.com/Cubitect/cubiomes

 # cubiomes

 Cubiomes is a standalone library, written in C, that mimics the biome and feature generation of Minecraft Java Edition.